 In its simplest form, operational synergy potentially exists if two businesses operated jointly are more valuable than the two businesses operated independently.
 “Jointly operating” implies that decisions across the two businesses are coordinated with the aim of enhancing joint value.
 The degree of coordination required exceeds simple price taking behavior such as in a market transaction.

-In this book, when we say synergy, we will always mean operational synergy.
+In this document, when we say synergy, we will always mean operational synergy.
 Other forms of synergy that do not require joint operation (e.g., financial synergies or gains from trade) are also feasible.
 For instance, scale economies in financing may be a driver of alliances or acquisitions.
-Companies may sometimes be acquired to access a listing on a capital market, to buy unused tax deductions, or benefit from tax arbitrage and tax shields.
-These non-operational financial synergies are not the focus of this book.
+Companies may sometimes be acquired to access a listing on a capital market, to move corporate domicile to a low tax location, buy unused tax deductions, or benefit from tax arbitrage and tax shields.
+These non-operational financial synergies are not the focus of this document.
 Our emphasis is on operational synergies, which arise from coordinated decisions about the operations of the two businesses—i.e. decisions about primary and supporting activities across the value chains of the businesses.
 See box 2.1 for a test for the existence of potential synergies